divinestylus/starter/README.md

 **`starter`** is a boilerplate code generator.

-Ever got fustrated with recreating your files from scratch every time you have project(s)?
+Ever got frustrated with recreating your files from scratch every time you have project(s)?
 Starter saves you time by giving you boilerplate code for your projects.

 ## Usage